Description de la soumission d'un avis

 Since 2020, NeuroSchool launches every year a call for international doctoral fellowships in co-supervision or co-direction.

-Researchers (with HDR) from AMU’s neuroscience community are invited to submit a scientific project in collaboration with an identified foreign partner who will act as a thesis co-tutor.
+Researchers (with HDR) from AMU’s neuroscience community are invited to submit a scientific project in collaboration with an identified foreign partner who will act as a PhD co-tutor.
 Any international partner institution is eligible.
-However, special attention (and priority in case of equal ranking) will be given to projects involving an established international partner of AMU.
+However, special attention (and priority in case of equal ranking) will be given to projects involving an established international NeuroSchool partner.